Jānis Gailītis

-Jānis Gailītis (born 23 April 1985) is a Latvian former professional basketball player and professional basketball coach, who is currently the head coach for SIG Strasbourg.
+Jānis Gailītis (born 23 April 1985) is a Latvian professional basketball coach and former player who is currently the head coach for SIG Strasbourg and the Latvia national team.

 Coaching career

-From 2002 till 2011 Gailītis was a professional basketball player.
+From 2002 until 2011, Gailītis was a professional basketball player.
 He played for such teams as Skonto, ASK Rīga and VEF Rīga.
 Since 2007, he was player-manager for VEF Rīga but at the 2010–2011 season was promoted to assistant coach.
-On 17 December 2015 Gailītis took over the head coaching duties, after Carlos Frade was fired.
-With Gailītis at the helm, VEF has won five Latvian championships and reached VTB United League quarterfinals twice.
+On 17 December 2015, Gailītis took over the head coaching duties after Carlos Frade was fired.
+With Gailītis at the helm, VEF has won five Latvian championships and reached VTB United League quarter-finals twice.

-German Bundesliga side Mitteldeutscher BC announced on June 3rd, 2024 that Gailītis has agreed to become the new head coach of the team.
+German Bundesliga side Mitteldeutscher BC announced on 3 June 2024, that Gailītis agreed to become the new head coach of the team.

-On June 11, 2025, he signed with SIG Strasbourg of the French LNB Pro A.
+On 11 June 2025, he signed with SIG Strasbourg of the French LNB Pro A.

-National teams
+National team career

 In 2011 and 2013, he was the assistant coach for Latvian U16 team.
 In 2014, Gailītis was the head coach for Latvian U16 team, which won a silver medal at the FIBA Europe U16 Championship.
 In 2015, he was the head coach for Latvian U18 team.

-Since 2021, Gailītis is an assistant coach for Luca Banchi in the Men's National Team.
+In 2021, Gailītis was named as an assistant coach on Luca Banchi's staff with the senior Latvia national team.
+On 24 March 2026, Gailītis was appointed as head coach of Latvia.